Late comeback falls short as the Broncos beat Panthers, 32-27

-A late comeback effort by the Carolina Panthers came up just short as the Denver Broncos defeated the Carolina Panthers at Bank of America Stadium on Sunday.
+(FOX 46 CHARLOTTE) — A late comeback effort by the Carolina Panthers fell just short as the Denver Broncos defeated the Carolina Panthers at Bank of America Stadium on Sunday.

-The Broncos (5-8) scored with 3:54 remaining in the game to take a 32-20 lead on a 49-yard connection between Broncos QB Drew Locke and receiver KJ Hamler.
+The Broncos (5-8) scored with 3:54 remaining in the game to take a 32-20 lead on a 49-yard connection between Broncos QB Drew Lock and receiver KJ Hamler.
 The Panthers responded in kind on the next set of plays making the score 32-27 on a 10-yard run from Mike Davis.
-An onside kick attempt failed by the Panthers as Denver recovered to seal the deal.

-Denver kept the momentum going to start the second half.
-Broncos quarterback Drew Locke connected with received KJ Hamler for a 37-yeard touchdown and a 19-7 lead with 11 minutes to play in the 3rd quarter.
-Brandon McManus missed his second extra point attempt of the day.
+Denver kept the momentum going to start the second half after holding a lead out of the locker room.
+Lock connected with Hamler for a 37-yeard touchdown and a 19-7 lead with 11 minutes to play in the 3rd quarter.
+Brandon McManus missed his second extra-point attempt of the day.

-Locke then connected with Tim Patrick to up the Broncos lead to 25-10.
-They couldn’t convert on a two-point attempt.
+Lock then connected with Tim Patrick to up the Broncos lead to 25-10.

 An unsportsmanlike conduct penalty against the Panthers’ Jermaine Carter gave the Broncos a 1st and goal with under two minutes to go in the half.
 Denver capitalized scoring on a 2-yard pass to take a 13-7 lead.

-The Panthers were able to recover a fumble on a sack on Broncos quarterback Drew Locke courtesy of Efe Obada, who ran it back 43 yards to give the Panthers a first and goal at the halfway mark of the second quarter.
+The Panthers were able to recover a fumble on a sack on Lock courtesy of Efe Obada, who ran it back 43 yards to give the Panthers a first and goal.
 Mike Davis punched it in for the score, and a 7-6 lead.

 The Broncos got on the board first with an 83-yard kick returned for a touchdown by Diontae Spencer.
-Kicker Brandon McManus missed the extra point.
+McManus missed the extra point.

 The Panthers were without Pro Bowler Christian McCaffrey on Sunday due to a thigh injury.
 DJ Moore was also absent against Denver having been placed on the reserve/COVID-19 list.